Almaden Valley (SJ)

 Almaden Valley San Jose

-For sellers, there is an active market, though it’s shown signs of cooling.
-Sales are up, indicating that there’s plenty of demand, though inventory and sales are well below where they normally would be.
-All in all, the market is still in the seller’s favor, though not where we would have predicted it to be at the start of the year.
+For sellers, this is an active market.
+It’s showing signs of warming now, though it’s not fully recovering from the impacts this spring.
+Sales remain high and steady, indicating that there’s plenty of demand, though inventory is well below where the market should normally be.
+All in all, Almaden Valley remains in a continual seller’s market, though not where we would have predicted it to be from the start of the year.

 Before we begin, it’s important to recognize how much has changed since the beginning of March.
 Over time we will have a better grasp over the pandemic’s affect on the real estate market.
 For more on the impact of the pandemic on the market, check out my post titled Coronavirus impact on real estate sales.

 During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th.
-In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory prior to June.
+In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory within that time frame.

 Almaden Valley months of inventory

 Just now I logged onto the MLS.
-As of today (July 9th), there are 29 houses or duet homes (not duplexes, but attached single family homes) for sale in San Jose, CA 95120, aka Almaden Valley.
-Of those, 17 (or about 59%) are offered at under $2 million, which is a good deal less than last month.
-Dividing the whole up, 3 are listed under $1 million, 14 are between $1-2 million, 10 between $2-3 million, and 2 were offered over $3 million (one of these is over $4 million).
-In the last 30 days, 34 single family homes have closed in the same area – almost double last month when we checked.
+As of today (September 15th), there are 24 houses or duet homes (not duplexes, but attached single family homes) for sale in San Jose, CA 95120, aka Almaden Valley.
+Of those, 15 (or about 63%) are offered at under $2 million, which is slightly higher than last month.
+Dividing the whole up, 1 is listed under $1 million, 14 are between $1-2 million, 6 between $2-3 million, and 3 were offered between $3-$4 million.
+In the last 30 days, 34 single family homes have closed in the same area.
 When we divide the active listings by the closed sales over 30 days, we get the months of inventory.
-So for Almaden, 29 divided by 34 = 0.85 months of inventory.
+So for Almaden, 24 divided by 34 = 0.71 months of inventory.
 That’s a firey hot seller’s market!

 Almaden Valley Real Estate Market Conditions: Trends at a Glance

 Next, a look at the residential real estate market statistics for Almaden, or San Jose 95120 from the Real Estate Report (a subscription that I have which uses closed / sold data).
-Inventory is down from last month and significantly below last year, but sales have risen sharply from last month, nearly catching up with 2019.
-The sales vs list price rose to 101.1% after falling a whopping 5.7% in April.
-It’s an active seller’s market and warming up.
+Inventory and sales all shrank a hair from last month.
+Compared to last year, sales are up significantly but inventory is only a drop in the bucket.
+That small inventory is going fast with an average of only 22 days on market.
+The sales vs list price dipped a little to 101.2% having recovered some after falling a whopping 5.7% in April.
+It’s an active seller’s market and staying put.

 Please find the current statistics for single family homes (houses & duet homes) from my Almaden Valley real estate report (click on link for more info).